By studying International Studies, you could work for an international business or the:

 We draw on the expertise of faculty members representing numerous academic disciplines.
 This gives you different perspectives on international subjects.
 Courses that fulfill degree requirements are available in:

 The Study Abroad office provides opportunities to study in Europe, the Middle East, Asia, Africa or Latin America for a semester or an academic year.
-More information about study abroad opportunities is at our website.
+More information about study abroad opportunities is at the Study Abroad website.

 Student organizations such as the Model International Organization and the Sigma Iota Rho honor society sponsor lectures, discussions and events that focus on international subjects.
-More information about student organizations is at our website using the resources link.
+More information about student organizations is available at the International Studies website using the resources link.

 The International Studies major consists of 39 credit hours, including 27 credit hours in a specific area.
 You will also need to complete 6 credit hours of upper-level foreign language classes in addition to the foreign language requirements in the College of Liberal Arts and Social Sciences core curriculum.